Development workspace

 Object names

-- Object names must not start with numbers or special characters (except underscore)
+- Must not start with a number or special character (except

-- Object names must not contain spaces or special characters
+_) - Must not contain spaces or special characters

 order_master